sneakysneak/docs/pages/connector-authentication/salesforce.md

 #### Introduction

 You can register for a free [Salesforce Developer Edition account here (click "Sign Up" at the top of that page)](https://developer.salesforce.com/) or log into your existing Salesforce account if you have one.
-You can use any Salesforce account to create a Connected App.
-It doesn’t have to be a Developer Edition account.
+You can use any Salesforce account to create a Connected App, it doesn’t have to be a Developer Edition account, but we would advise against using a Sandbox account as Connected Apps are destroyed when they are refreshed.

 #### Create your App within Salesforce